EBISPOT/gwas-sumstats-tools-documentation/README.md

 However, if you require full access to all functions, or if you need to process larger files or multiple files simultaneously, we recommend using the command-line interface.
 Please follow the instructions provided here to install and use the command-line tools.

 #### Local Installation with pip
-Installation requirements: Python >= 3.9 and <3.12
+Installation requirements: Python  version 3.9 to 3.11.
 ```bash
 $ pip3 install gwas-sumstats-tools
 $ gwas-ssf --help